Sydney transport is a hot topic for debate, as the city covers a huge area and roads can get rather crowded at peak hours.

 The route number is on the front of the bus.
 Wave your hand so that the driver knows that you want to get on the bus, otherwise they will not stop.
 To get off the bus look for a red stop button on the walls or on handrails and press it.

-If you want to travel around the City for business or shopping then there is a free shuttle bus that runs around CBD (Central Business District) and you can use during the day.
+If you want to travel around the City for business or shopping then there is a free shuttle bus that runs around the CBD (Central Business District).
+You can use it during the day.
 Check the time as it runs in the morning and early afternoon on week days and a bit longer on weekends.